Bylaws of the Libertarian Party of Connecticut (PDF)

 The State Central Committee shall be vested with the management of the affairs of the Party.
 It shall:

-- Accept resignations, select successors and fill any vacancies in offices or committees, and the State Central Committee.
+Accept resignations, select successors, and fill any vacancies in offices or committees excepting the State Central Committee and the Judicial Committee.

 Section 2 Officers